 Attributes.
-Nodes of diversity, refugia, many regionally endemic plants and animals, some invertebrates are endemic to individual patches.
+Nodes of diversity, refugia, many regionally endemic plants and animals, some invertebrates are endemic to individual patches (McKenzie et al. 1991).

 Occurrence on the YSTA.
 Small, isolated patches in a variety of situations (see Barrett et al. 2001).

 Fire sensitivity.